-This option is available to small refiners that elect not to use Options 1, 2 or 3.
+This option is available to small refiners that elect not to use Option 3.
 Under this option, at least 95 percent of the NRLM diesel fuel produced at a small refiner's refinery must meet the 15 ppm sulfur standard by June 1, 2006.
 Annual average production of 15 ppm NRLM diesel fuel at the refinery must also be equal to or greater than 85 percent of the refinery's annual average NRLM diesel fuel production from 2003 through 2005.
-Small refiners who chose this option received a modest relaxation in their interim refinery gasoline sulfur standards beginning January 1, 2004.
-Specifically, the applicable refinery annual average and per-gallon cap standards were increased by 20 percent through 2007.
+Small refiners choosing this option will receive a modest relaxation in the refinery interim gasoline sulfur standards beginning January 1, 2004.
+Specifically, the applicable refinery annual average and per-gallon cap standards would be increased by 20 percent through 2007.
 A small refiner may elect to further extend the duration of the refinery interim gasoline sulfur standards through 2010 by producing all highway diesel fuel at the refinery containing less than 15 ppm sulfur or less by June 1, 2006.
 However, in no case may the per-gallon gasoline sulfur cap exceed 450 ppm.